 You can add or remove a workspace later.

-To accept your invitation and view your project, the organization owner must sign in his Aitheon account fist.
+To accept your invitation and view your project, the organization owner must sign in to their Aitheon account first.

-You can see the status of invitation in the 'shared organizations' module.
-As soon as the invitation is accepted, the status will change from ‘INVITED’ to ‘ACCEPTED’.
+You can see the status of the invitation in the Shared Organizations module.
+As soon as the invitation is accepted, the status will change from INVITED to ACCEPTED.